symfony/symfony-docs/cookbook/debugging.rst

 How to optimize your development Environment for debugging
 ==========================================================

-When you work on a Symfony project on your local machine, you should use the ``dev`` environment (``app_dev.php`` front controller).
+When you work on a Symfony2 project on your local machine, you should use the ``dev`` environment (``app_dev.php`` front controller).
 This environment configuration is optimized for two main purposes: